 Your landing page is kind of like your ‘hello’ to the world.
 It’s what your clients, customers, and potential customers will see first.
+You should be aware of the most common landing page mistakes.

 When you’ve invested in Google ad campaigns and have successfully drawn people onto your website, you don’t want to lose them straight away because of a poor landing page.